 The University of Maryland, Baltimore Police Department (UMBPD) has primary jurisdiction and responsibility for investigating crimes and providing police services to the University community.
-Police services are available 24 hours per day, every day of the year.
-UMBPD headquarters is located at 214 N. Pine St. The police operations building is located at 222 N. Pine St.
+Police services are available 24 hours per day, 365 days a year.
+UMBPD headquarters is located at 214 N. Pine St., Baltimore, MD 21201.
+The police operations building is located at 222 N. Pine St., Baltimore, MD 21201.